NiaOrg/NiaPy/docs/source/getting_started.rst

 Customize benchmark bounds
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
 By default, Pintér benchmark has the bound set to -10 and 10.
 We can simply override those predefined
 values very easily.
-We will modify our basic example to run Grey Wolf Optimizer agains Pintér benchmark
+We will modify our basic example to run Grey Wolf Optimizer against Pintér benchmark
 function with custom benchmark bounds set to -5 and 5.
 Given bellow is complete source code of customized
 basic example.